julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, March 07, 2025.
+Saturday, March 08, 2025.
 Quote of the day:

-> "A goal is not always meant to be reached, it often serves simply as something to aim at." - Bruce Lee
+> "This is my quote for performance testing" - Adina